An improved uncertainty principle for functions with symmetry: -symmetry

-\begin{example}[even element] Suppose that $q$ is odd, $H=\{1,-1\}$, and $\chi$ is the trivial character.
+We now consider some examples of $\chi$-symmetry that encompass several familiar types of functions (e.g., even and odd functions).
+These generalize to arbitrary finite fields and express, in our group ring formalism, the definitions introduced in Section \ref{Ulrich} of the Introduction. \begin{example} If $H= \{1\}$ and $\chi$ is the trivial character, then every element of $\groupring$ is $\chi$-symmetric. \end{example} \begin{example}[even group ring element] Suppose that $q$ is odd, $H=\{1,-1\}$, and $\chi$ is the trivial character.
 Then $f$ is $\chi$-symmetric if and only if $f_{-a}=f_a$ for every $a \in \Fq$, that is, $f$ is \emph{even}.
-Lemma \ref{Augustus} implies that the product of two even elements is even. \end{example}

-\begin{example}[odd element] Suppose that $q$ is odd, $H=\{1,-1\}$, and $\chi$ is the character of $H$ with $\chi(-1)=-1$.
+Lemma \ref{Augustus} implies that the product of two even group ring elements is even. \end{example} \begin{example}[odd group ring element] Suppose that $q$ is odd, $H=\{1,-1\}$, and $\chi$ is the character of $H$ with $\chi(-1)=-1$.
 Then $f$ is $\chi$-symmetric if and only if $f_{-a}=-f_a$ for every $a \in \Fq$, that is, $f$ is \emph{odd}.
 Moreover, Lemma \ref{William} ensures $f_0=0$ since $\chi$ is nontrivial.
-The product of two odd elements is even by Lemma \ref{Augustus}. \end{example}
+The product of two odd group ring elements is even by Lemma \ref{Augustus}. \end{example}